chetanbg1/cbg-microservice/README.md

     	Service discover -
      		eureka from netflix
        		where all our microservices are registered
-	 	as we can not hardcode the URLs these can at any point from env to env euraka keeps the track of all the microservies / urls
+	 	as we can not hardcode the URLs, at any point from env to env euraka keeps the track of all the microservies / urls

 monolithic application
-	code base is same for presentation , business layer and data access layer , application depployed as a single unit complex to maintain and scalability is an issue application that is deployed as one big thing tightly coupled architecture
+	code base is same for presentation , business layer and data access layer , application deployed as a single unit complex to maintain and scalability is an issue application that is deployed as one big thing tightly coupled architecture